PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 The simulator uses the seeded prng to generate actions, which include actions such as delivering a message, crashing a replica, generating a user request and more.
 The simulator generates `max_actions` actions where each action is generated based on the current state of the system, this is done to improve the number of interesting input sequences.

-It is not that useful to crash a replica that's already in the crashed state or to crash more than `F` replicas if we are intereted in testing that a cluster with `2F + 1` replicas can make progress as long as the majority of replicas are up.
+It is not that useful to crash a replica that's already in the crashed state or to crash more than `F` replicas if we are interested in testing that a cluster with `2F + 1` replicas can make progress as long as the majority of replicas are up.
 In general, actions that trigger failures should be generated according to the failure model.

 ```rust
 struct ActionSimulator {